Skills and development

 With many skilled tradespeople leaving the sector we need our sub-contractors to invest in apprenticeships.
 However, our research showed that many smaller sub-contractors found it challenging to launch an apprenticeship programme or aren’t able to allocate an apprentice manager to run it.

-In 2023, we developed a new approach to address these barriers, partnering with the Construction Industry Training Board (CITB), the Home Building Skills Partnership and some of our mid-sized sub-contractors in groundworks, bricklaying and carpentry.
+We have partnered with the Construction Industry Training Board (CITB), the Home Building Skills Partnership and some of our mid-sized sub-contractors in groundworks, bricklaying and carpentry to address these barriers.

 The CITB is providing consultancy support to help firms recruit apprentices, identify suitable colleges, apply for funding and manage their apprenticeship programme.
-It is being piloted with our regional businesses in Exeter and the Midlands.
-One of our groundwork contractors has already committed to recruit 10 apprentices a year over five years and another is recruiting four apprentices.
-Over £100,000 in missed funding opportunities has been identified.
+It is being piloted with our regional businesses in Exeter, Manchester, North West, Yorkshire and the Midlands.
+Several groundwork contractors have committed to recruit apprentices as a result of the partnership and have accessed grant funding not previously identified.

 Career convertors